jannepikkarainen/whatsuphome/README.md

 95. Monitor Zabbix Security Advisories 100% with Zabbix: https://whatsuphome.fi/whatsuphome/part95
 96. Track your typing speed with Zabbix: https://whatsuphome.fi/whatsuphome/part96
 97. Monitor your GitHub repos with Zabbix: https://whatsuphome.fi/whatsuphome/part97
+98. Describe the Zabbix dashboards and status for visually impaired: https://whatsuphome.fi/whatsuphome/part98

 If you like my project, you can support me at https://www.buymeacoffee.com/jannepikkah